Get

 There are two main causes of cat rust.

-The pigment which is required to produce black fur is known as eumelanin.
-This pigment is considered somewhat fragile and this fragility means that the loss of the pigment often results in the coat turning to a rust color.
+The pigment that is required to produce black fur is known as eumelanin.
+This pigment is considered somewhat fragile, and this fragility means that the loss of the pigment often results in the coat turning to a rust color.
 This risk is much higher in cats that frequently spend time in the sun.
 Excessive exposure to the sunlight isn’t going to result in your cat’s coat rusting.
 It’s also associated with certain cancers in cats, such as squamous cell carcinoma.

 Tyrosine Deficiency